boddiegoat7/Note-taker/README.md

  https://github.com/boddiegoat7/Note-taker

   and opening in vs code.
-Use the "npm start" the sever and to be able to get routes.
+Use the "npm start" the sever and to be able to get routes(insomnia).

 Also clicking the link below will alow u to vist the heroku ink for the project: